K-YEY/API/README.md

 The User Management API provides basic functionalities for user registration, login, and retrieval of user details.
 It can be further extended and customized to meet specific project requirements.

----

-This documentation outlines the project setup, API endpoints, request/response formats, and error handling strategies.
-Customize it further as needed for your specific project requirements.